cgarbin/cgarbin.github.io/about.md

 The [dropout vs. batch normalization term project](https://github.com/fau-masters-collected-works-cgarbin/cap6619-deep-learning-term-project) became a [peer-reviewed paper](https://link.springer.com/article/10.1007/s11042-019-08453-9) (with much help from the professors listed as co-authors).
+The free version of the paper is [available here](https://drive.google.com/file/d/1PyRUgSXqpl_OvJkWrR4HCWLDaEexzWd9/view).

 I'm now a Ph.D. candidate, also focusing on machine learning, continuing the work I did for the master's degree.